Oatmeal Balls [Toddler Friendly]

-No one wants to be cleaning up a trail of oatmeal around the house…right?
+No one wants to be cleaning up a trail of oat crumbs around the house…right?

 Steel-cut oats may be a bit too crunchy for toddlers, so it's best to stick with old-fashioned or rolled oats.